Efficient upsampling for tensor-network and quantum-state encoded functions

-Several extensions exist to encode multi-dimensional tensors in a QTT-like format, see Fig.~\ref{fig:TTI}\textbf{b}.
-In this work, we use either a \textit{QTT-interleaved} (QTT-I) \cite{Ye2024} or a \textit{QTT-Tucker} (QTT-T) \cite{Tucker1966,DeLathauwer2000} format, where each physical dimension is represented as a binary multi-index; we refer to each binary sub-index as a \textit{scale}.
-The first one, QTT-I, decomposes a multi-dimensional tensor $\mathcal{A}$ grouping the same scale from each dimension.
-The second one, QTT-T, decomposes $\mathcal{A}$ as a nested low-rank structure: a global TT decomposition that separates dimensions, and a QTT decomposition for each dimension.
-A schematic overview of these encodings is given in Fig.~\ref{fig:TTI}\textbf{c} and Fig.~\ref{fig:TTI}\textbf{d}, where different colors represent different dimensions.
+Several QTT-like extensions exist to encode multi-dimensional tensors, $\mathcal A \in \mathbb R^{n_{1}\times \cdots \times n_{d}}$, where $n_k = 2^{\alpha_k}$.
+For simplicity, let us assume $\alpha_k = \alpha$ for all $k$.
+In this work, we consider two such formats: \textit{QTT-interleaved} (QTT-I) \cite{Ye2024} and \textit{QTT-Tucker} (QTT-T) \cite{Tucker1966,DeLathauwer2000}.
+In both cases, each dimension, $n_k$, is decomposed as a binary multi-index through its binary expansion $n_k = \sum_{i=1}^m a_{k,i} 2^{i}$, thus $n_k \rightarrow a_{k,1}\dots a_{k,m}$.
+We will refer to each binary power $i$ as a \textit{scale}.
+The QTT-I format orders the TT physical indices scale by scale.
+For each scale $i$, the binary indices $a_{k,i}$ associated with the different physical dimensions are grouped in ascending order, which results in the multi-index ordering $ a_{1,1}\ldots a_{d,1} a_{1,2}\ldots a_{d,2} \ldots a_{1,m}\ldots a_{d,m} $.
+In contrast, the QTT-T format uses a nested representation: a global TT decomposition that separates the dimensions $n_k$, while each dimension is further decomposed into a QTT decomposition.
+A schematic overview of these two encodings is shown in Fig.~\ref{fig:ndtt}\textbf{a} and Fig.~\ref{fig:ndtt}\textbf{b}, where different colors represent different dimensions.
 Further technical details are provided in Appendix~\ref{app:TTrep}.

-Now, on the interpolation part, we focus on kernel convolution interpolation \cite{Thevenaz2000}, since it offers tunable smoothness and convergence rates.
-Although, any interpolation scheme could be used, e.g. Lagrange interpolation \cite{stoer_introduction_2002}, see App.~\ref{app:lagrange} for $C^0$ interpolants.
-Given a function $f:[0,1) \rightarrow \mathbb{R}$, sampled over a regular \textit{coarse} grid of $2^n$ points, $\{ x_i \}_{i=1}^{2^n}$, i.e. $h = x_{i+1}-x_i = 2^{-n}$, we can interpolate $f$ between consecutive grid values using a piecewise polynomial kernel $\phi(x)$ with compact support, see Fig.~\ref{fig:TTI}\textbf{a}, and let $q$ be the number of integer grid points in the support of \(\phi\).
-Then the interpolated function, $F(x)$, between two consecutive grid points is written as:

-In high dimensions, the interpolation kernel factorizes as a product of 1D kernels, $\boldsymbol{\phi}(\mathbf{x}) = \prod_{k=1}^d \phi(x_k)$.
-Consequently, multi-dimensional interpolation is performed by applying the 1D interpolation successively along each dimension.
-A systematic review of different interpolation schemes is presented in Appendix~\ref{app: interpolation}.
+Different schemes for constructing a TT representation of a tensor include: hierarchical SVD-based methods (\texttt{TT-SVD})~\cite{oseledets_tensor-train_2011}, multiscale interpolative QTT schemes~\cite{lindsey_multiscale_2024}, Chebyshev-based approaches~\cite{qttchevishev}, MPO-based multigrid refinements combined with \texttt{DMRG}-like optimization~\cite{lubasch_multigrid_2018}, QTT constructions with embedded piecewise polynomial bases~\cite{ali_piecewise_2024}, and the aforementioned Tensor Cross Interpolation (\texttt{TT-Cross})~\cite{oseledets_tt-cross_2010,Savostyanov2011}.
+However, \texttt{TT-SVD} still requires access to the full tensor and is therefore limited by available RAM; multiscale interpolative schemes typically require function evaluations on non-regular grids; and \texttt{TT-Cross} may fail to recover an accurate approximation within a reasonable amount of time.